 With so many children around there’s always something for the kids to do

-Eager to start preparing for the Atlantic Ocean I had two major projects I wanted to start
+Eager to start preparing for the sail across the Atlantic Ocean I had two major projects I wanted to start

 The first was to clear out all the lockers, cabinets and boxes to take a full inventory on what we had on board and what we didn’t.
 After four days of dragging things out, entering them on an excel sheet and creating an ‘I have no clue what this is,’ pile I was done taking stock.

-Once the inventory was done, I sent it to Simon in England and he put an order in with Stella Maris, our support company.
+Once the inventory was done, I sent it to Simon in England.
+He put an order in with Stella Maris, our support company.
 Chris at Stella Maris then went to work to create a list of the things we were missing, the cost and the arrival date down in Las Palmas.

 Choosing what to stock on board and what to leave behind is not an easy choice